projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 git pull
 ```

-If your command is successful you'd be presented with something similar to this
+If your command is successful, you'd be presented with something similar to this
 output:

 ```bash